olegp/common-node/README.md

 ### Benchmarks

 Although `common-node` is optimized for developer efficiency rather than performance, a number of benchmarks are included in [common-node/benchmarks](https://github.com/olegp/common-node/tree/master/benchmarks).
 A `common-node` version and an asynchronous version using Connect of each benchmark are provided.
-Results of these benchmarks will be included below.

-  * hello - returns a dynamically generated string
+  * hello - returns a dynamically generated string; common is around 50% of plain, 66% of connect
-  * static - returns a file served from the file system
+  * static - returns a file served from the file system; common is a few percent faster than connect
   * http - makes a request to google and returns the response

 ### Contributing

-To contribute to this project, you can start by trying to run the tests on your system and posting your results (even all tests PASS) on the issue tracker.
+To contribute to this project, you can start by trying to run the tests on your system and posting your results (even if all tests pass) on the issue tracker.
-The installation of `node-fibers` has been particularly problematic, so if you run into problems with it, please post an issue on that project's [issue tracker](https://github.com/laverdet/node-fibers).
+The installation of `node-fibers` has been particularly problematic, so if you run into problems with it, please post an issue on that project's [issue tracker](https://github.com/laverdet/node-fibers/issues/).

-If you run into any issues along the way, whether related to using this library in your own project or to the documentation, please post your comments on the issue tracker.
+If you run into any issues along the way, whether related to using this library in your own project or to the documentation, please post your comments on the [issue tracker](https://github.com/olegp/common-node/issues/).

-The issue tracker is also a great place to contribute ideas and find out what development work needs doing.
+The issue tracker is also a great place to contribute ideas and find out what needs doing.

 Finally, to find specific issues not listed on the tracker, you can run the following command from inside the `common-node` directory.